FN FAL

 During the Cold War the FAL was adopted by many countries of the North Atlantic Treaty Organization (NATO), with the notable exception of the United States.
 It is one of the most widely used rifles in history, having been used by more than 90 countries.
+It received the title "the right arm of the free world" from its adoption by many countries that identified as part of the free world.
+It is chambered in 7.62×51mm NATO, although originally designed for the intermediate .280 British.

-It is chambered in 7.62×51mm NATO (although originally designed for the intermediate .280 British).
-The British Commonwealth variant of the FAL was redesigned from FN's metrical FAL into British imperial units and was produced under licence as the L1A1 Self-Loading Rifle.
+A license-built version of the FAL was produced and adopted by the United Kingdom and throughout the Commonwealth as the L1A1 Self-Loading Rifle.